dhansel/IECDevice/examples/IECCentronics/README.md

 All DIP switches can be changed at runtime and the device will immediately start using the new settings (no reset or poweroff is required).

+### Status channel

-The device also supports a status channel, similar to Commodore floppy disk drives.
+The IECCentronics device supports a status channel, similar to Commodore floppy disk drives.
 Reading from channel 15 will return one of the following status messages
 - `00,READY`: Printer is ready to print
 - `01,OFF LINE`: The printer is off line (likely not turned on)